MultyXu/DCIST-2025-SceneGraphLab/README.md

 Objectives for this lab include:

-1. Familarizing you with our version of the 3D scene graph datastructure
+1. Familiarizing you with our version of the 3D scene graph data structure

 2. Introducing you to [spark_dsg](https://github.com/MIT-SPARK/Spark-DSG) and the available API to work with scene graphs:
     a.
 Layers, nodes, edges, and attributes